Quantum Entanglement and Spectral Form Factor: Introduction

-Recently, people have replaced the Hamiltonian by a modular Hamiltonian \cite{Witten:2018zxz} in quantum chaos quantities \cite{deBoer:2019uem, Chen:2017yzn}, and the result shows a similar chaotic bound in the Lyapunov exponent \cite{deBoer:2019uem}, and the CFTs with a spherical entangling surface saturates the chaotic bound \cite{Casini:2017roe, Huang:2019wzc, Huang:2020cye}.
-Hence this provides a path from {\it Quantum Entanglement} to {\it Quantum Chaos}. \\
+Recently, people have replaced the Hamiltonian with a modular Hamiltonian in quantum chaos quantities \cite{DeBoer:2019kdj,Chen:2017yzn}.
+The result shows a similar chaotic bound in the Lyapunov exponent \cite{DeBoer:2019kdj}, and the CFTs with a spherical entangling surface saturate the chaos bound \cite{Casini:2017roe,Huang:2019wzc,Huang:2020cye}.
+This study provides a path from {\it Quantum Entanglement} to {\it Quantum Chaos}. \\